iremkapucuoglu/p4b-website/content/en/goat-application.md

 +++
-description = "You can find here all live versions of our planning tool GOAT that are currently maintained as demo versions." layout = "blocks" title = "GOAT-live" ogimage = "/images/title_street.webp" translationKey = "goat-live"
+description = "You can find here all live versions of our planning tool GOAT that are currently maintained as demo versions." layout = "blocks" title = "GOAT-Application" ogimage = "/images/title_street.webp" translationKey = "goat-application"
 [header]
 background = "default"
 background_image = ""